GrapesJS/grapesjs/docs/modules/Commands.md

 For all other available options check directly the [configuration source file](https://github.com/artf/grapesjs/blob/dev/src/commands/config/config.js).

-Most commonly commands are created dynamicly post initialization, in that case you'll need to use the [Commands API](api/commands.html) (eg. this is what you need if you create a plugin)
+Most commonly commands are created dynamically post-initialization, in that case, you'll need to use the [Commands API](/api/commands.html) (eg. this is what you need if you create a plugin)

 ```js
 const commands = editor.Commands;